Common Uterine Fibroid Risk Factors

 Uterine fibroids are the most common tumors within the female reproductive system, so all women are at a potential risk of developing them.

-- The majority of uterine fibroids are diagnosed and treated in women between the ages of 35 and 54.
-However, fibroids can and do occur in women under the age of 35, even as young as the early 20′s.
+- The majority of uterine fibroids are diagnosed in women between the ages of 35 and 54.
+However, fibroids can occur in women younger than 35.

 - Most clinicians believe that shrinking of fibroids will occur when a woman goes through menopause.